wh33les/Blog/_posts/2023-04-03-Machine-Learning-PCA-II.md

 This was my biggest question and I didn't address it at all in my previous post.
 Since then I've thought about it and here's my guess.
 PCA components point in the direction of the highest variance of the data, and so if certain features have high contributions, then observations with those features tend to appear at the edge of the variance in the data.

 **2. What vectors are output with the command `pca.components_`?**
 Because these vectors have contributions from the features vectors I thought they were the vectors $X\vec w$.
-However, I think the documentation for PCA says they are just the PCA components $\vec w$.
+However, I think the documentation for `PCA` says they are just the PCA components $\vec w$.

 **3. How strong are the correlations of features contributing to later vectors $X\vec w$?**  My guess is that they are not as strong because the later PCA components $\vec w$ correspond to smaller singular values, i.e., directions with smaller variance.

+**4. How many PCA components should there be and what are their dimensions?**  `PCA` gives vectors that are linear combinations of the features vectors, but when there are fewer observations than features, the features vectors cannot be linearly independent.
+Also I think I've seen when there are fewer observations than features, the number of PCA components is the number of observations.
+That means there are repeated eigenvalues of the covariance matrix.
+Is this obvious?
+What does it mean?

 Unfortunately I have to put this project on pause for the next couple of weeks while I work on another project for Matt's data visualization minicourse.
 Maybe after stepping away for a bit I can come back with a clearer mind and be able to answer these questions myself.
 Or maybe as I gain more experience with data science and data analysis things will become more intuitive to me.
 Matt has also suggested I use another unsupervised learning technique on my data: clustering.
 I'll be sure to share what I learn about it.